The Congo Nile Trail (Bikepacker’s Edition)

 - Bus from route end (Kamambe) to Kigale: The same seat rules apply, but prices are a little higher at $7-10 per seat.

 - Ferry on Lake Kivu: One of the perks of this route is that if you time it correctly, you can make it a loop by taking the ferry from Kamambe back to Gisenyi, where the route starts.
 The boat costs about $5 and takes 9 hours.
 At the time of this writing, ferries departed from Cyangugu (Kamambe) on Tuesdays and Fridays.

 Dangers and Annoyances

-- The general rule of thumb in off the beaten path East Africa is that if you stop and stand still, a crowd of curious onlookers will gather.
-If this bothers you, this route isn’t for you.
+- The general rule of thumb in off the beaten path East Africa is that if you stop and stand still, a crowd of curious and friendly folks will gather and want to talk.
+If this bothers you, this route might not be a good fit for you.

 - There have been reports of occasional, and very petty, theft on this route (water bottles mostly).
 Virginia actually dropped a strap and turned around to find it gone before her eyes.
 This isn’t a serious problem, but worth noting.

 - There are a multitude of Base Camps built in to the route.
 Some are primitive camping, and others are lodges.
 Before setting out, if you aren’t planning the suggested itinerary (in Trail Notes), ask Rwandan Adventures to find out which are open.

 - There aren’t many options for backcountry camping, save a few level spots in the Nyungwe National Park.

 - Water can generally be found in the form of springs or boreholes.
 Bring a filter; there are plenty of parasites and bacteria lurking in this H20.
 We used a combination of a Sawyer Squeeze filter and a Steripen Freedom.